June 5, 2019

 - Attorney Notes

-Pullman & Comley’s Property Tax and Valuation Department has been prosecuting property tax assessment appeals in the Commonwealth of Massachusetts for several years.
-Partner Laura B. Cardillo is a member of the Massachusetts Bar and other attorneys are in the process of achieving Massachusetts Bar membership.
-Given the expansion of our work in Massachusetts in the property tax practice and across our other practice areas, we felt it was high time to acquire a strong physical presence in the Bay State.
+Property Tax and Valuation Attorney Laura B. Cardillo is a member of the Massachusetts Bar and other attorneys in the practice are in the process of achieving Massachusetts Bar membership.
+With the expansion of our work in Massachusetts in the property tax practice and across our other practice areas, we felt it was time to establish a strong physical presence in the Bay State.
 As a result, we are proud to announce that the firm opened our first Massachusetts office on May 1, 2019 at 1500 Main Street in Springfield.
 Our telephone number is 413-314-6160.
 We look forward to welcoming friends and clients in Springfield and to growing our representation of Massachusetts property owners.

 A sort of a humdrum ruling on the assessment appeal of a garden variety industrial building nevertheless offers a valuable insight as to proper use of the income valuation methodology.